 It’s also possible they realise they’ve attracted some heat and are trying desperately to put the flames out.
 The site is flagged via the bit.ly link and produces warning pages in browsers such as TOR.
 The creators may figure it’s not worth the potential risk of keeping payment detail requests online anymore – if they were there in the first place, that is.

 The right way to arrange a redelivery

-This is "basic parcel delivery information" as opposed security advice, but If you douse USPS, you’ll want to head over to its dedicated redelivery page.
+This is “basic parcel delivery information” as opposed security advice, but If you do use USPS, you’ll want to head over to their dedicated redelivery page.
 It explains in detail what USPS customers should expect when waiting on a parcel, and what to do next.

 No matter the delivery service, always pay attention to the URL on the landing page and ensure it matches up with the official site you’re familiar with.
 It’s no fun having your data harvested, even if they miss out on your payment details.
 There’s no guarantee they won’t follow up on such a thing at a later date, so it’s well worth taking the time to get it right the first time around.

-Just over half of all smishing attacks in the last few months of 2021 in the UK alone claimed to be from delivery firms.
-Even as the pandemic (sort of) recedes a little, this scam refuses to go away.
+The second most popular attack is banking scams with 29% of the total reported, and online shopping scams weighing in at 25%.
+There’s a clear drop off between first and second place.
+The message is clear: fake delivery scams are not only here to stay, but perhaps as popular as they’ve ever been.
 Next time your receive a text about a package you have no memory of, it might be worth checking your most recent purchases before responding.
-If the parcel is real, it'll still be there - unlike the fly-by-night scammers.
+If the parcel is real, it’ll still be there – unlike the fly-by-night scammers.